ayanroych/Ayan_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/pGypySyE4-o?si=uV5eLYcMAq4hEjHF" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For my starter project, I created and RGB Slider that changes its color when you move the slider.
-To build this, I soldered 3 sliders, and RGB LED, and a USB-C Port onto a premade RGB Slider board.
+To build this, I soldered 3 sliders, an RGB LED, and a USB-C Port onto a premade RGB Slider board.
 The board already had connections in it so once I finished soldering, the device was completely functional.
 When building this, I faced many difficulties.
 The biggest challenge I faced was when the device didn't work.
 Later, I figured out that a special USB-C plug was required for it to work.
-For my next step, I plan to test the compatibility between an ultrasonic sensor and a buzzer.
+For my next step, I plan to test compatibility between an ultrasonic sensor and a buzzer.

 # Schematics